 This year marks the 23rd anniversary of the Enchanted Garden of Lights, and Rock City is all dressed up for the occasion, with over a million sparkling lights and the world’s largest walk-through Christmas trees, the first of its kind anywhere!

 While we’ve spent many an afternoon squeezing through the Eye of the Needle or looking for reindeer, it’s been a few years since we’ve done the lights.
 It’s hard to say who was more blown away – our 4-year-old, my husband or me.

 Upon our arrival, we were greeted by live music drifting from across the street – Starbucks hosts Winter Weekend Nights music on Fridays and Saturdays on their patio.
-While a latte and the outdoor fireplace beckoned, my child was nearly pulling my arm off to get to the main event.
+While a hot latte and the outdoor fireplace beckoned, my child was nearly pulling my arm off to get to the main event.

 After arriving at the ticket desk, we were led to a friendly elf at the original roundhouse gate entrance to begin our journey.
-The elf welcomes us and tells us about all of the new routes at the Enchanted Garden of Lights and the enchanting “Realms of Wonder.”
-She told us that we can create our own holiday adventure by exploring these four themed pathways: Magic Forest, Arctic Kingdom (with new northern lights touches this year), North Pole Village and Yule Town using the North Pole Highway.
-At this point, my daughter is almost shivering with excitement.
+The elf welcomed us and told us about all of the new routes at the Enchanted Garden of Lights and the enchanting “Realms of Wonder.”
+We were able to create our own holiday adventure by exploring these four themed pathways: Magic Forest, Arctic Kingdom (with new northern lights touches this year), North Pole Village and Yule Town using the North Pole Highway.
+At this point, my daughter was almost shivering with excitement.
 We chose to take the traditional route, as many have taken in years past, by starting at Yule Town.
 The tree trunks were wrapped in a rainbow of colors and doves hung from the bridge above; we were literally surrounded by lights.